AMERSA seeks abstract submissions of recent substance use-related research and education innovations.

 ONLY COMPLETE ABSTRACTS WILL BE CONSIDERED FOR PRESENTATION.
 ABSTRACTS DESCRIBING PROJECTS WHICH ARE IN PROGRESS AND LACK DATA ANALYSIS AND RESULTS WILL NOT BE ACCEPTED.
 To be considered complete, abstracts must describe a completed research project, including descriptions of methods, results and conclusions; a completed program and curricula evaluation abstract, including evaluation methods, findings and conclusions; or a clinical case, with specific learning objectives that are generalizable and supported by the case.

-2) Begin the body of the abstract on a new line indented three spaces.
-Abbreviations within the body should be kept to a minimum and must be defined upon first use in the abstract by placing the abbreviation in parenthesis after the represented full word or phrase.
-Non-proprietary (generic) drug names are required at first mention of the drug.
+4) ABBREVIATIONS within the body should be kept to a minimum and must be defined upon first use in the abstract by placing the abbreviation in parenthesis after the represented full word or phrase.
+Proprietary drug names and logos may NOT be used on posters or during oral presentations.
+Non-proprietary (generic) drug names should be used.

-3) Abstract length: The entire abstract, including title, authors, presenting author’s institutional affiliation(s), city, state, and text, including any tables or figures should be a maximum of 350 words.
+5) ABSTRACT LENGTH - The entire abstract, (EXCLUDING title, authors, presenting author’s institutional affiliation(s), city, state, and text),including any tables or figures should be a maximum of 350 words.
 It is your responsibility to verify compliance with the length requirement.
 Abstracts longer than the 350 words risk being disqualified from judging or publication in Substance Abuse and will be penalized during consideration for awards.

-Research Presentation: Research abstracts are to include the following headings underlined in the text:
+Research Presentation: Research abstracts include the following headings:

 - Background - describes the research context